 ČEPS also actively participates on international co-operation with other TSOs in Europe.
 International co-operation is based on bilateral agreements (mainly with neighbouring countries) and membership in various international projects (such as ENTSO-E association, CIGRE, JAO and others).

 One very interesting aspect for the Czech power industry is the fact that exports significantly exceed imports of electricity.
-The total value of exported electricity in 2018 equalled USD1.5 billion, which meant the Czech Republic ranked seventh in the world in terms of electricity export.
-According to the ERO, exports represented around 25.5 TWh, while imports were around 11.6 TWh; the net balance of electricity imports and exports amounted to 13.9 TWh for 2018.
+According to the ERO, exports represented around 24.1 TWh, while imports were around 11.0 TWh; the net balance of electricity imports and exports amounted to 13.1 TWh for 2019.

 Another unique aspect of the Czech power industry is that for the future nuclear power is presumed to be the main source for generation of electricity, with an approximately 50% share of the generation of electricity.
 However, current capacities are not sufficient to reach such a goal.
 Therefore, new blocks in nuclear power plants will have to be built and some of the current blocks will have to be modernised, which will represent a significant business opportunity in the near future.